vtexdocs/help-center-content/docs/tutorials/en/validating-your-store-and-uploading-it-for-production.md

 ---
-title: Validating the store to move it to production
+title: 'Validating the store to move it to production'
 id: tutorials_1419
 status: CHANGED
 createdAt: 2017-04-27T21:56:14.582Z